 A project of the Partnership for a New American Economy

-The growth of Nevada’s immigrant population has been fairly recent, with most immigrants arriving only over the past two or three decades, but very strong: according to the Pew Hispanic Center, from 2000 to 2011 Nevada’s foreign born population grew by 41 percent, reaching more than 500,000 people by 2010.
-Today, nearly one in five Nevada residents is foreign born, significantly above the national average.
+The growth of Nevada’s immigrant population has been fairly recent, with most immigrants arriving only over the past two or three decades, but very strong.
+According to data from the American Community Survey, from 2000 to 2013 Nevada’s foreign-born population grew by 64 percent, reaching more than 500,000 people by 2010.
+Today, nearly one in five Nevada residents is foreign-born, significantly above the national average.

 Percent of state’s population that is immigrant

 In the coming years, science, technology, engineering, and math--or “STEM”--fields, are projected to be a key part of US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in Nevada to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+Fixing the US immigration system to make it easier for students trained in Nevada to remain in the country after graduation will be critical.
+In 2013, almost one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have also earned more than 72 percent of the engineering PhDs granted in the state.

 Foreign-born students create jobs for Nevadans and often provide the technological innovations that drive economic growth in the state.
-A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
+A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
 In 2010, almost one out of every six STEM workers with an advanced degree in Nevada was a foreigner.
 By 2020, Nevada will need to fill 37,190 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in Nevada

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Nevada.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 9,200 jobs and more than $789 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to Nevada between 2010 and 2013 will translate into 1,222 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 1,300 jobs and add more than $121 million to Gross State Product by 2014.

 In Nevada, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $278 million to Gross State Product in 2014.

-Share of business owners in Nevada who are immigrants: 20.7%
+Share of business owners in Nevada who are immigrants

 Immigrant entrepreneurs have long been a critical part of Nevada’s economic success.
 Jake Freedman, the principle founder of Las Vegas Sands, the international resort company, originally immigrated to the US from Russia as a teenager.
 MGM Resorts International, another major force in the state’s massive hospitality and leisure industry, was co-founded by the child of an Armenian immigrant.
 Together, those two firms generate $17.3 billion in annual revenues and employ more than 100,000 people.